Contact Us, About Us, How To Submit A Press Release

 Business and Health News: A weekly Business and Health section of The Newtown Bee provides news ranging from our Business Buzz, promoting new local businesses, to localized health news.
 Associate Editor John Voket coordinates these sections.
 He may be reached at 203-426-3141 or email@example.com.
 Announcements and releases about business- or health-related matters should be received at our offices at 5 Church Hill Road in Newtown by 4 pm Monday for consideration for that Friday’s edition.

-Community Events: News about clubs and civic organizations, workshops, classes and other events of community interest should be received at The Bee office no later than Tuesday at 3 pm for publication in that week’s edition.
+Community Events: News about clubs and civic organizations, workshops, classes and other events of community interest should be received at The Bee office no later than noon Tuesday for publication in that week’s edition.
 Information for calendar listings can be mailed to or dropped off at the office, or emailed to firstname.lastname@example.org.

-Engagements and Weddings: Forms are available in The Bee office and on our website (above the photo on this page, and also under Services) for those wishing to announce weddings and engagements.
-Photos accompanying engagement and wedding announcements will be returned if they are submitted with a stamped self-addressed envelope.
+Engagements and Weddings: Forms are available in The Bee office and on our website (under Services) for those wishing to announce weddings and engagements.
+Photos accompanying engagement and wedding announcements will be returned if they are submitted with a stamped self-addressed envelope; large .jpg files are also accepted.
 Wedding announcements must be received within six months of the date of the ceremony to be considered for publication.
 Completed announcements and photos can be mailed to or dropped off at the office, or emailed to email@example.com.

 Enjoy: A weekly section of The Newtown Bee that provides news of the arts, food and cultural events.
 Associate Editor Shannon Hicks coordinates this section.
 She may be reached at 203-426-3141 and firstname.lastname@example.org.
 Announcements and news about cultural events for Enjoy should be received at our offices at 5 Church Hill Road in Newtown at least two weeks before the event.
-Deadline for each week’s Enjoy section is 3 pm Tuesday.
+Deadline to submit materials for each week’s Enjoy section is noon Tuesday.

 Horse News: Equestrian news is published each week in The Newtown Bee.
 News releases about shows, clinics, and calendar listings should be mailed to Andy Hutchison c/o The Newtown Bee, 5 Church Hill Road, Newtown CT 06470.
 Brief calendar listings may be phoned in to Mr Hutchison at 203-426-3141, faxed to 203-426-5169, or emailed to email@example.com.